mobile-stroke-units/bid_development/ideas.md

 # Ideas for modelling

-## Unsorted

-* Model effect of pre-hospital diagnostic (for patients without MSU)

 ## Include in bid

+* Model effect of:
+    1) Current practice drip-and-ship
+    2) MSU
+    3) Pre-hospital diagnostic

-* Model outcome based on time to IVT & MT
+* Model outcome based on time to IVT & MT:

-## Rejected
+    * Model by mRS breakdown and shift in mRS
+    * Analyse by net effect and variation (improving/worsening of equity of outcome)

+* Large scale geographic model (provides maximum possible effect of MSU - assume no capacity limitation) for all of England.
+MSU home locations based from:
+    1) Comprehensive stroke units (currently providing IVT + MT)
+    2) Emergency stroke units (currently providing IVT)
+    3) All acute hospitals (about 170 hospitals)

+* Discrete Event Simulation for regional modelling:
+    * 1 urban + 1 rural
+    * MSU with capacity constraints